 THE LEMON TWIGS

-The Lemon Twigs are the fantastic new band from Long Island, New York, made up of young brothers Brian and Michael D’Addario.
+The Lemon Twigs are the fantastic new band from Long Island, New York, made up of brothers Brian and Michael D’Addario.
 While very young, they’ve been playing some sort of instrument or another since they’ve been wee tykes!
 You may have seen them recently on TV with stints on The Tonight Show and CBS This Morning, or in a magazine with multiple photoshoots.
-Theres is a very hectic life indeed; constantly on the road touring, they are busy, incredibly busy.
-But these talented two took the time out of their crazy schedules for a quickie photoshoot and interview with Ponyboy.
+They have a very hectic life indeed; constantly on the road touring, they are busy, incredibly busy.
+But these talented two took the time out of their crazy schedules for a photoshoot and interview with Ponyboy.
 We are just nuts for the two of them and are glad we entered their stratosphere even for just a brief moment, on their path to taking over the rock ‘n’ roll world.
 Get ready for this band.
 We get the feeling that there’s no stopping them!
 Photography Alexander Thompson http://thelemontwigs.com/

 PONYBOY: Hello, Brian and Michael.
 We first saw your band at a July 4th Vice music event in New York City and knew immediately that we had to feature the fantastic Lemon Twigs on our Ponyboy site!
 You’re brothers from Long Island.
 Tell us how you both started playing music at such a young age.